ialom1/chain-caliper/README.md

         }

         numberOfClients = await new client.init(){
-            //  get the number of clinets for performing tests }
+            //  get the number of clinets from the benchmark config file for performing tests }
         await new blockchain.prepareClients(numberOfClients){
             // method not defined in the Fabric class